uc-ngondogm/it3038c-scripts/Project1/README.md

 Press any key to continue . . .

 ```
-Type any to exit the script.
+Type any key to exit the script.
 You can verify the result on your Ethernet port: Control Panel\Network and Internet\Network Connections
 ![](/Project1/2021-09-30-12-43-41.png)

-If you run it again with option 2 you will get this output:
+If you run it again with option 2 you will get "DHCP is already enabled on this interface".

+Example output:

 ```bash
 ==This Scripts will configure static or DHCP addreses on the Ethernet port==